GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 Current LLMs: "Based on patterns in my training, the dosage is probably 5mg" Vault Protocol: "Retrieved from Medical/Cardiology/Medication: Lisinopril starting dose = 5mg"

+This hybrid approach, which preserves the fluency of a neural network while enforcing the reliability of a structured system, is a practical application of the principles emerging from the field of Neuro-Symbolic AI.
+Foundational work from top labs has demonstrated the power of combining neural and logical systems, whether through creating networks that perform logical reasoning, up to [first-order theorem proving](https://arxiv.org/abs/2006.13155), [composing modular neural components to solve complex tasks](https://arxiv.org/abs/1511.02799), or [building systems that learn and utilize symbolic programs](https://arxiv.org/abs/2006.08381).
+The Vault Protocol builds on these core principles to create a complete, safety-oriented architecture.

 #### Why This Eliminates Core Problems
 Hallucination: Impossible for structured facts—they're retrieved, not generated.
 Safety Drift: Safety rules are hard-coded procedures, not learned behaviors that can be overridden.